gnosischain/documentation/docs/node/rewards-penalties.md

 ### Current Yield

-- The current yield on GNO staking can be found in this [Dune Dashboard](<https://dune.xyz/maxaleks/Gnosis-Beacon-Chain-(Deposits)>).
+- The current yield on GNO staking can be found in this [Dune Dashboard](https://dune.com/gnosischain_team/gnosischain). and [Gnosis Metrics](https://www.gnosismetrics.com/).
-- As of Nov 2022, GNO staking has a ~15-16% yield.
+- As of Aug 2023, GNO staking has a ~14% yield.

 ### Rewards Calculation: